Clement Hodgkinson: Landscape design of Melbourne's gardens

-In 1873, Hodkingson accepted the position of Inspector General of Metropolitan Parks and Reserves and a year later he retired.
+In 1873, Hodgkinson accepted the position of Inspector General of Metropolitan Parks and Reserves and a year later he retired.
 During his retirement he landscaped the Melbourne General Cemetery and in March 1882, joined the Melbourne Public Parks and Gardens Committee.

 Managing Victoria's forests

 During Hodgkinson's final years as Victorian Assistant-Commissioner of Crown Lands and Survey he established a programme of reservation, regulation, administration and education to control the use of Victoria's forests.
 The Central Forest Board was established to oversee the entire system on 6 March 1874, with Hodgkinson on the board.
 On 11 March 1874 Clement Hodgkinson retired from public service.
-In 1883 he briefly came out of retirement to sit on a new Committee of Management to inspect the City Gardens he had done so much to create.
+In 1883 he briefly came out of retirement to sit on a new Committee of Management to inspect the City Gardens he had contributed to the creation of.

 Royal Society of Victoria

 Hodgkinson was involved in what would become the Royal Society of Victoria, which discussed and advised the colonial government on scientific issues.
 One of his papers discussed at the Philosophical Institute held at the Museum of Natural History was titled On the favourable geological and chemical nature of the principal rocks and soils of Victoria, in reference to the production of ordinary cereals and wine.
 Other papers presented included on Hydrometry, and the Geology of the Upper Murray area.
 Historian Georgina Whitehead has argued that his most notable contribution as a member was to argue, along with Secretary for Mines, Robert Brough Smyth, the need to use Australian rather than European calculations of evaporation and precipitation to site Melbourne’s first reservoir, leading the government to choose Yan Yean.

 Hodgkinson was Vice-President of the Philosophical Institute of Victoria in 1856 and again in 1858, and Council Member of the Royal Society of Victoria in 1859-1860.

-Hodgkinson 1860 he was a member of the Royal Society's Exploration Committee which organised the Burke and Wills expedition.
+Hodgkinson was a member of the Royal Society's Exploration Committee which organised the Burke and Wills expedition.